sidthekidgowda/RxViewModelUtility/README.md

   - is an abstract viewmodel that handles RxJava subscriptions.

   #### RxSchedulers
-  - is a kotlin utility class that allows upstream and downstream thread scheduling of Flowable, Single, Observable, and Completable.
+  - is a kotlin utility class that allows upstream and downstream thread scheduling of Flowable, Single, Observable, and Completable classes.

   #### SingleLiveEvent
   - is a LiveData that only emits once to a subscriber when onChanged is called.